SK2837/Text_Completion_Model-GENAI_AI-/Readme.md

-# Text Completion Model (ShazamGPT)
+# Text Completion Model (AdiGPT)

 ## Project Overview
-ShazamGPT is a text completion model inspired by the architecture of GPT (Generative Pre-trained Transformer).
+AdiGPT is a text completion model inspired by the architecture of GPT (Generative Pre-trained Transformer).
 This implementation uses PyTorch to build a transformer-based language model for generating coherent text completions based on input prompts.

 ## Features
 - Custom transformer-based architecture